Introduction to Bacon & the Art of Living

 “We then place the bacon in tanks of cold water.
 Here it is soaked overnight to draw out excess salt.
 The next morning we wash them well with a brush.
 Whether smoking is done or not, after tank curing, the meat should be rinsed off and dried before ageing or maturation.
 The reason for this is that the meat pores should be closed, leading to a hardening of the surface and a considerable reduction in the drying rate.
 The meat is trimmed and hung till it is properly dried.
 It is then smoked.
 (3)

-The Transvaal Agricultural Journal from 1905 again gives us wonderful insight into this part of the system.
-“After the bacon is cured it is placed in water, just warm enough to bear one’s hand in, and is then brushed over with a dandy-brush, which removes all fat, sugar, slime, etc., from the surface.
+The Transvaal Agricultural Journal from 1905 again gives us a wonderful insight into this part of the system.
+“After the bacon is cured it is placed in water, just warm enough to bear one’s hand in, and is then brushed over with a dandy brush, which removes all fat, sugar, slime, etc., from the surface.
 It is then placed in a tank or vat and covered with clean cold water, in which it is allowed to remain for from eighteen to twenty-four hours.
 This takes a lot of the salt out, and renders it a mild-cured bacon.”
 This essential step ensures that the bacon is mildly salted.

 Their Trimming and Polishing step they described as follows: “In trimming the bacon the sharp points of the rib bones are sawn off, and the remaining part of the fore-leg also sawn off level with the shoulder.
-The knife is then run over the belly part of the rib bones and any loose pieces removed.
+The knife is then run over the belly part of the rib bones and any loose pieces are removed.
 The sweat skin is scraped off with a sharp knife, and the side is then rubbed over with a little”olive oil, which gives it a nice glossy appearance.
-This was undoubtedly a later addition to Oakes system.
+This was undoubtedly a later addition to Oake’s system.

 Uncle Jeppe continued to refer to the steps which are followed in his factory, reading them from a printed piece of paper.
 “You agree, Eben, these are the steps we follow in my factory?
 Do you not think that I know these steps off by heart?”
 He laughed, to which I nodded in affirmation.
 “I am, however, reading the steps of Oake’s process as he explained it to an apprentice who years later wrote it down,” Uncle Jeppe said, showing me the piece of printed paper, which was torn from a book.
 “The Danish and the Irish method is the same thing!”